*Disclaimer: What motivates me, might not motivate you. Know Thyself.

-You don’t normally jump off a mountain, but you have this notion that you might actually want to.
-This is a change from your normal, sidewalk-skipping ways, so your brain sends nervous electricity to your stomach, screwing with your bowels, and begins to yell “WARNING!!” to your consciousness, and all the sudden, you’re thinking,
+You don’t normally bungee off a mountain, but you have this notion that you might actually want to.
+This is a change from your normal, sidewalk-skipping ways, so your brain sends nervous electricity to your stomach, screwing with your bowels, and begins to yell “WARNING!!” to your consciousness, and all the sudden, you’re thinking:

 - That mountain is so very high.